-Myself and the artist Jessica Mason have been selected for the Rävemåla Residency in Kalmar, Sweden and we will be spending the month of July 2019 there collaborating on a ceramics project.
+Myself and the artist Jessica Mason were selected for the Rävemåla Residency in Kalmar, Sweden and spent the month of July 2019 there collaborating on a ceramics project.

 Jess and I met whilst working with ceramicists and jewellers in Seville and came to realise that we share a passion for focusing on the experience our products give their user.
 We believe in embracing organic forms and traditional processes to create functional objects that feel human.
 We wish for them to create a connection between us and the natural world to make an everyday experience a valuable and joyous one.
-These are the concepts that we would like to develop at Rävemåla.
+These are the concepts that we focussed on at Rävemåla.

 At Rävemåla we would like to explore the concepts of storage and preservation as a reaction to the harvest season.
 Harvest traditionally connotes rural traditions and yet still is an integral part of all societies, rural and urban, in all countries and cultures.

 We would like to explore the harvest specific to Rävemåla by exploring the local landscapes as well as meeting the local community to understand how crops and produce are currently valued and stored.
 As harvest has always been a community activity we would like to learn from the local population and be inspired by Sweden’s methods of farming and gathering.